dkarneman/react-flashcard-app/README.md

 React, so this was a perfect project to kill two birds with one stone.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and based on a [a project by Dev.to](https://dev.to/drew_womble/create-a-flashcard-application-using-react-53ij).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and based on a [a project by Dev.to](https://dev.to/drew_womble/create-a-flashcard-application-using-react-53ij) with some modifications that allow me to shuffle them and remove ones I've already memorized.

 I hope you find it useful!